 Both sides of this record have that classic Decca rich, sweet sound.
 It’s not for everybody, it’s probably not the sound one would hear in a concert hall, but we love it and so do many audiophiles.

-The performance here by Maag is legendary and definitive.
+The performance here by Peter Maag and London Symphony Orchestra is legendary and definitive.
 The sound is perfectly suited for this music, with massed strings to die for.
 This is classic Tubey Magical Decca orchestral sound.